Your Ad Here

 This groovy stringer pre-dates not only the 1960s but also the 1860s.
 It exhibits characteristics undescribed by any B&O history reference.
 Note 1) the deep groove in the center of the stone, rather than along the edge, and 2) the nail holes alternating along the sides of the groove, rather than in the center.

-I suspect this stringer was topped by T-rail in an 1830s experiment to test the suitability of the combination.
+I suspect this stringer was topped by T-rail in an 1830s experiment to test the combination's suitability.
 The red staining of the stone is due to rusting of the rail.
+Many stringers exhibit such rusty staining.

 Two Grooves